andreasjost/CI-MS4-Team-Tool/README.md

 # Features

 ### Current Features
-- Company account creation and deletion
+- Company account creation
 - Offering 4 different plans
 - User account creation through an admin
 - An Agent/Manager sees the planning of the corresponding team as a starting page after Login
-- The 'Messages' navigation item is red if there's a pending notification
-- Creation of planning of work shifts/breaks/absence
+- Creation of events in the planning
-- Planning and conducting of coaching
+- Entry of coaching sessions by managers
-- Users who stopped working and had no shift planned for this months appear under "inactive" in User management
 - Messages (Messages section)
     - For Managers: when an Agent submits his planning or checks off a coaching goal
     - For Agents: When the Manager Approved or changed a planning, created/edited/deleted a coaching goal